mehulagg/gitlab_test/doc/administration/server_hooks.md

    `#!/usr/bin/env ruby`.
 1. Make the hook file executable and make sure it's owned by Git.

-Now test the hook to see that it's functioning properly.
+Now test the hook to check whether it is functioning properly.

 ## Chained hooks support